elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 ![CS3103-4-26.PNG]({{site.baseurl}}/img/CS3103-4-26.PNG)

+Level by level:
+- Client queries a root server to find com DNS server
+- Client queries com DNS server to get amazon.com DNS server
+- Client queries amazon.com DNS server to get IP address for www.amazon.com

+> Name to Ip mapping only for the top servers

-DNS Components:
+##### DNS Components:
-- Distributed database implemented in hierarchy of many name servers
+- Distributed database implemented in hierarchy of many name servers (Name space)
 - Application on top of UDP/TCP
 	- Client or resolver
     - DNS Server application
     - DNS server port 53

-> Why dont centralised DNS
+> Why dont centralised DNS?
+>
+> -

+> The size of response message is more that 512 bytes, a TCP connection is used instead of UDP
+> THat is because it is to handle fragmentation

 If the size of the response message is more than 512 bytes, a TCP connection is used instead of UDP

 ## TLD
-Top level domain servers:
+##### Top level domain servers:
 - Responsible for com, org, net, edu ...etc
 - Network solution maintains servers for .com TLD
 - Educause for .edu TLD

-Authoritative DNS servers:
+##### Authoritative DNS servers:
 - Organisation own DNS server providing authroitative host name to IP mappings for organisation named hosts
 - Can be maintain by organisation or service provider